This interview with Dr Linda Burrows focuses on managers and the concept of 'doing a better job to support staff'.

 Linda's top tips are:

-- Conversations between a manager and staff member can help improve staff health and well being
+- Conversations between a manager and employee can help improve employee health and well being

-- When a staff member is absent from work, it's important for staff to hear from a manager by having a verbal conversation
+- When a employee is absent from work, it's important for the employee to hear from a manager by having a verbal conversation

 - It can be difficult to make a situation worse, so long as the manager 'goes gently' and puts no pressure on the employee like asking, 'Why aren't you back at work yet?'

-- Just say hello - even if there is no new information to share
+- When an employee has been away from work, make contact just to say hello and see how they are - even if there is no new information to share

 - Employees feel hurt when there is no (or very limited) communication from their manager

 - Employees can negatively interpret the absence of communication from their manager

 - If it has been a long time since the last communication with someone off work, a text to ask if they are ok can be a good way of breaking the silence